 So I decided to go for it.

 I have booked my schedule so full for the month of June, there is no way I can chicken out now.
-In the next few weeks I have a workshop, the Haven Blog Conference in Atlanta, and Junk Hippy.
+In the next few weeks I have 3 workshops I am teaching, attending the Haven Blog Conference in Atlanta, and participating as a vendor at Junk Hippy.
 It was either jump in with both feet or take 2.5 weeks of vacation.
 So I jumped in.